 I’m sure some YIMBY ears pricked up just then.

-The Singapore Green Plan 2030 pledges 10 square-kilometres of new green space—including 2 square-kilometres of nature parks—and for every household to be within ten minutes’ walk of a park.
+The Green Plan pledges 10 square-kilometres of new green space—including 2 square-kilometres of nature parks—and for every household to be within ten minutes’ walk of a park.
 The additional greenery will make the air cooler and cleaner, and bring Singaporeans into closer contact with native animals and birds.

 Singapore is also tripling their cycle paths to 1320 kilometres, and repurposing roads for pedestrianisation.
-They are also expanding their rail network to 360 kilometres, giving the city-state coverage comparable to London and New York City.
+They are expanding their rail network to 360 kilometres, giving the city-state coverage comparable to London and New York City.
 The Government of Singapore hopes to increase public transport use from 64% of peak hour journeys to 75%.
 To facilitate the move to clean energy vehicles, the Green Plan also provides for 60,000 new electric vehicle charging points.

 Plus, what makes Queensland different to Singapore can be our advantage.
-Singapore’s Minister for Trade and Industry, Chan Chun Sing, acknowledges that the city-state lacks the space, natural resources, and climate to create vast solar or wind farms.
+Singapore’s Minister for Trade and Industry, Chan Chun Sing, acknowledges that Singapore lacks the space, natural resources, and climate to create vast solar or wind farms.
 This is not a problem for Queensland, as we’ve plenty of space and varying climates across our state.

 Let’s hope by the time 2030 rolls around, Queenslanders will have even more to boast about, and we’ll be able to travel to Singapore to see all the great work they are doing for ourselves.